Available with Advanced license.

 Add check points

 The steps below describe how to convert GCPs to check points for accuracy assessment.
-Check points are conceptually the same as GCPs; they are points with known ground coordinates with links to features visible in multiple overlapping images.
+Check points are conceptually the same as GCPs; they are points with known ground coordinates and link to features visible in multiple overlapping images.
 However, they are not used as inputs to control the adjustment process.
 Instead, check points measure the accuracy of the adjustment and the resulting orthoimage.
 For each check point, the distance between its known ground location and the location of the corresponding pixel after the adjustment process is used to calculate the overall absolute accuracy of the block of images.
-Accuracy measurements are summarized as the check points root mean square error (RMSE) and can be found in the Adjustment Report.
+Accuracy measurements are summarized as the root mean square error (RMSE) using the check points and can be found in the Adjustment Report.